Convergence

 Modes of Convergence & The Law of Large Numbers

 We usually accept the convergence of probabilities based on experimental results or large-scale simulations.
-In Part 9 and Part 10, we relied on the idea that sample statistics approximate population parameters as the sample size grows.
+In maximum likelihood estimation and hypothesis testing, we relied on the idea that sample statistics approximate population parameters as the sample size grows.
 But what exactly does "approximate" mean for random variables?
 Unlike deterministic sequences, a sequence of random variables can approach a limit in several distinct senses, each with different mathematical strength and practical implications.

 We introduce three fundamental modes of convergence, ordered from strongest to weakest, and connect each to a classical result in probability theory.